 - Treatment-naïve adult patients and treatment-experienced adult patients with no darunavir resistance associated substitutions: 800 mg (one 800 mg tablet or two 400 mg tablets) taken with ritonavir 100 mg once daily and with food.
-(2.1) - Treatment-experienced adult patients with at least one darunavir resistance associated substitution: 600 mg (one 600 mg tablet) taken with ritonavir 100 mg twice daily and with food. - Pediatric patients (3 to less than 18 years of age and weighing at least 10 kg): dosage of PREZISTA and ritonavir is based on body weight and should not exceed the treatmentexperienced adult dose.
-Do not use once daily dosing in pediatric patients.
-PREZISTA should be taken with ritonavir twice daily and with food.
-(2.2) - PREZISTA/ritonavir is not recommended for use in patients with severe hepatic impairment.
+(2.1) - Treatment-experienced adult patients with at least one darunavir resistance associated substitution: 600 mg (one 600 mg tablet) taken with ritonavir 100 mg twice daily and with food.
+(2.1) - Pediatric patients (3 to less than 18 years of age and weighing at least 10 kg): dosage of PREZISTA and ritonavir is based on body weight and should not exceed the adult dose.
+PREZISTA should be taken with ritonavir and with food. - PREZISTA/ritonavir is not recommended for use in patients with severe hepatic impairment.
 (2.3)